polserver/poltools/releases/099/Distro/README.txt

           user name and password enter:

 		Username: admin
-		Password:admin
+		Password: admin

-Select the 'POL Local Server or whichever appears' and create a character, you will load into your barebones shard!
+Select the 'POL Server or whichever appears' and create a character, you will load into your barebones shard!
 Everything is customizable with the emulator it's just a matter of figuring it out, but hopefully this document will allow you to get on an even and exciting ground where you can SEE results in game.
-From this point on the section of this webpage entitled 'Documentation' would be most useful.

 If there are any problems or inquiries I regret to inform you that I doubt I can help !
 But if you feel the need to ask me directly then do so.
 The POL community